CAMPUS FACILITIES GUIDE

 We are available 24 hours a day for emergency or call-in work orders.
 Routine requests should be initiated early in the day Monday through Friday for the quickest response.

-Assistance with lofting/bunking will be provided:
+Assistance with lofting/bunking will be provided upon request.

 The Housekeeping Department is responsible for cleaning all public areas and restrooms.
 Private bathrooms can be cleaned upon request and by following these requirements: